 The World YWCA office comprises of team members based in Geneva and beyond.
 The team plays many core functions- is a supporter, a strategist, a catalyst and an advocate for the YWCA movement.
 All team members can be reached at firstname.lastname@example.org.

 General Secretary (USA)

-An aspiring astronaut, proud mama, and YWCA torchbearer who is passionate about the simple joys of life, Casey believes that young women and girls will lead the way in realizing the global goal of leaving no one behind.
+An aspiring astronaut, proud mama of four, and YWCA torchbearer who finds joy in simple things, Casey believes that young women and girls will lead the way in realizing the global goal of leaving no one behind.

 Director of Operations (Switzerland and Tunisia)

 Aïda (she/her) comes with over 10 years of experience working both in profit and non-profit organisations in service of a more equal, fairer, and sustainable and prosperous future.

 She joined the World YWCA in 2014 where over the years she has utilized her expertise in strategy and partnership management, general planning and management, and operations and event coordination in multiple roles.